Judith Curry: Publications

 Curry co-authored Thermodynamics of Atmospheres and Oceans (1999), and co-edited Encyclopedia of Atmospheric Sciences (2002).
 She has published over 130 scientific peer-reviewed papers.

 In February 2010 Curry published the essay "On the Credibility of Climate Change, Towards Rebuilding Trust" on Watts Up With That? and other blogs.

 In November 2018, Curry submitted for publication a report on sea level rise titled Sea Level and Climate Change in which she argues against the scientific community's consensus.
 She presents a case that sea level rise has been a "slow creep" over the last 150 years and has been unaffected by anthropogenic climate change.
 Though these arguments place her outside the academic consensus, Curry said that her findings were compatible with those presented by the Intergovernmental Panel on Climate Change.
 An Associated Press article suggested that Curry's arguments could dampen moves by cities and municipalities to start lawsuits against oil-and-gas companies seeking recompense for anticipated sea level rise damages.

 In 2025, Curry was appointed a member of the United States Department of Energy's newly-formed Climate Working Group along with scientists John Christy, Steven E. Koonin, Ross McKitrick, and Roy Spencer, all of whom are known for promoting contrary views of climate change.
 In July 2025, the group released A Critical Review of Impacts of Greenhouse Gas Emissions on the US Climate, which argues that rising CO_{2} "appears to be less damaging economically than commonly believed, and that aggressive mitigation strategies could be more harmful than beneficial."
-An international group of 85 scientists lead by climate scientists Andrew Dessler and Robert Kopp wrote a 434-page rebuttal entitled Climate Experts' Review of the DOE Climate Working Group Report, criticizing it for lacking peer review, cherry-picking evidence, misinterpreting citations, and having a predetermined outcome.'
+An international group of 85 scientists led by climate scientists Andrew Dessler and Robert Kopp wrote a 434-page rebuttal entitled Climate Experts' Review of the DOE Climate Working Group Report, criticizing it for lacking peer review, cherry-picking evidence, misinterpreting citations, and having a predetermined outcome.'